Washington Wizards: 2016–17

-The 2016–17 season would prove to be the most successful in recent Wizards history, following a record and winning the Southeast Division for the first time since 1979.
+The 2016–17 season would prove to be the most successful in recent Wizards history, after a record and winning the Southeast Division for the first time since 1979.
 This came off the breakout of Bradley Beal who averaged a then career-high 23.1 points.
 Beal's rise matched the continued All-Star play of John Wall who averaged career highs in points and assists with 23.1 and 10.7, respectively, earning him an All-NBA team spot.

-Despite starting the season 1–5, the Wizards would defeat the Boston Celtics 118–93 on November 9.
-After mediocre play through much of the early part of the season, after December the Wizards would turn their season around, holding a record of 34–21 at the All-Star break.
+Despite starting the season 1–5, the Wizards would turn their season around, holding a record of 34–21 at the All-Star break.
 The Wizards finished the season 49–33, their highest win total since 1979.

 In the first round of the playoffs the 4-seed Wizards were matched against the 5-seed Atlanta Hawks.
 After winning the first two games at home, the Wizards struggled on the road as the Hawks tied the series 2–2.
 The Wizards went on to win the next two games to close out the series at home behind stellar play from their backcourt of Wall and Beal who dropped a combined 73 points in the closeout Game 6 win.

 In the second round, the Wizards faced the first-seeded Boston Celtics.
 They would go on to lose the series in 7 games.